teamcodecrak/where_itz_app/README.md

 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup
-rails-react app:
+- rails-react app:
-$ rails new capstone_app -d postgresql -T
+- $ rails new capstone_app -d postgresql -T
-$ cd capstone_app
+- $ cd capstone_app
-$ rails db:create
+- $ rails db:create
-$ git remote add origin ... created by GitHub Classroom
+- $ git remote add origin ... created by GitHub Classroom
-$ git checkout -b main
+- $ git checkout -b main
-$ git add .
+- $ git add .
-$ git commit -m "initial commit"
+- $ git commit -m "initial commit"
-$ git push origin main
+- $ git push origin main
+- $ bundle add react-rails
+- $ rails webpacker:install
+- $ rails webpacker:install:react
+- $ rails generate react:install
-$ bundle add rspec-rails
+- $ bundle add rspec-rails
-$ rails generate rspec:install
+- $ rails generate rspec:install
-$ bundle add devise
+- $ bundle add devise
-$ rails generate devise:install
+- $ rails generate devise:install
-$ rails generate devise User
+- $ rails generate devise User
-$ rails db:migrate
+- $ rails db:migrate
-$ bundle add react-rails
-$ rails webpacker:install
-$ rails webpacker:install:react
-$ rails generate react:install

-In the config/environments/development.rb file, add the following code at the end of the previous code inside the file:  config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }
+In the config/environments/development.rb file, add the following code at the end of the previous code inside the file:
+- `config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }`

 Check the application:
-Begin the rails server: $ rails server
+- Begin the rails server: $ rails server
+- In a separate terminal: $ bin/webpack-dev-server
-In a browser navigate to: http://localhost:3000
+- In a browser navigate to: http://localhost:3000
-In a separate terminal: $bin/webpack-dev-server ​​Navigate to http://localhost:3000/users/sign_in and see a log in page.
+​​- Navigate to `http://localhost:3000/users/sign_in` and see a log in page.
-Navigate to http://localhost:3000/users/sign_up and see a sign up page.
+- Navigate to `http://localhost:3000/users/sign_up` and see a sign up page.

-$ rails generate react:component App
+- $ rails generate react:component App
-The install commands created a directory in app called javascript In app/javascript there will be another directory called components that will contain our App.js React component with some basic code
+This command created a directory in app called javascript.
+In app/javascript there will be another directory called components that will contain our App.js React component with some basic code.

-$ rails g controller Home
+- $ rails g controller Home

-Add a file in app/views/home called index.html.erb
-By calling the React Component in erb tags the component will be rendered in the browser through the Rails view. app/views/home/index.html.erb
+Add a file in app/views/home called `index.html.erb` By calling the React Component in erb tags the component will be rendered in the browser through the Rails view.
+Inside the following file app/views/home/index.html.erb, add the code:
-<%= react_component 'App' %>
+`<%= react_component 'App' %>`
-Create a route so the React component will be rendered in a Rails view. config/routes.rb. root
+- Create a route so the React component will be rendered in a Rails view.
+Go to config/routes.rb and add the following:
-'home#index'
-Reactstrap/bootstrap:
+`root 'home#index'`

+Add Reactstrap/bootstrap to the application
-$ bundle add bootstrap
+- $ bundle add bootstrap
-$ mv app/assets/stylesheets/application.css app/assets/stylesheets/application.scss
+- $ mv app/assets/stylesheets/application.css app/assets/stylesheets/application.scss
-$ yarn add reactstrap
+- $ yarn add reactstrap

-Add an import to the scss file. app/assets/stylesheets/application.scss.
+Add an import to the scss file.
+Go to app/assets/stylesheets/application.scss.
-@import 'bootstrap';
+`@import 'bootstrap';`
-$ bundle
+- $ bundle
-$ yarn
+- $ yarn

+Optional
-$yarn add bootstrap jquery popper.js
+- $ yarn add bootstrap jquery popper.js
-Add to file ./config/webpack/environment.js const webpack = require("webpack")
+- Add to file ./config/webpack/environment.js
+`const webpack = require("webpack")`
-environment.plugins.append("Provide", new webpack.ProvidePlugin({
+`environment.plugins.append("Provide", new webpack.ProvidePlugin({`
-  $: 'jquery',
-  jQuery: 'jquery',
+  `$: 'jquery',`
+  `jQuery: 'jquery',`
-  Popper: ['popper.js', 'default']
+  `Popper: ['popper.js', 'default']`
-}))
+`}))`

 Make sure to stop/restart your server.

-Create three directories in your React application: pages, assets, components Add footer and header to components
+Create three directories in your React application: pages, assets, components.
+Add footer and header to this newly created components folder.

-Db and Seeds
+Tables and Seeds

-$ rails g resource Movie title:string show_type:string network:string genre:string us_rating:string year:integer
+- $ rails g resource Movie title:string show_type:string network:string genre:string us_rating:string year:integer
-$ rails g resource List list_name:string user_id:integer
+- $ rails g resource List list_name:string user_id:integer
-$ rails g resource MovieList movie_id:integer list_id:integer
+- $ rails g resource MovieList movie_id:integer list_id:integer

-User table from devise magic
-email: string, password: string, user_name: string
+User table from devise gets a magical creation.
+Note: There are no commas used to separate the creation of attributes within a table.
+You are just give the title of each column:datatype.
+Remember their will be foreign keys on the belongs_to tables.

 Associations
+- State the has_many and belongs_to relationships.

 class User
 devise :database_authenticatable, :registerable,
 :recoverable, :rememberable, :validatable